-- Vacant land and ageing building assets proximate to Technology Park and the Mawson Lakes UniSA campus could be repurposed for commercialisation and advanced manufacturing activities. - Several sites owned by the City of Salisbury located adjacent to Edinburgh Defence Precinct.
+Vacant land and ageing building assets proximate to Technology Park and the Mawson Lakes UniSA campus could be repurposed for commercialisation and advanced manufacturing activities.
+Item 1.7.1 - Attachment 5 - Attachment 5: Economic Vision for City of Salisbury Report

+Several sites owned by the City of Salisbury located adjacent to Editburgh Defence Precinct.